-Experience the fantastic holidays with Your Egypt Tours to the exotic pyramids of Cheops, Chefren and Mykerinus.
-Moreover, get on board 5 star deluxe Cruise sailing on the Nile for 4 nights from Luxor to Aswan where you can see many archaeological sites like Karnack Temples, Valley of the Kings, and Hatshepsut Temple.
+Experience fantastic Egypt tour with Your Egypt Tours to the exotic pyramids of Cheops, Chefren, and Mykerinus.
+Moreover, get on board 5 star deluxe Nile Cruise sailing on the Nile for 4 nights from Luxor to Aswan where you can see many archaeological sites like Karnak Temples, Valley of the Kings, and Hatshepsut Temple.
 Book now your Egypt luxury tour.

 A short drive to the city side of the plateau finds you standing at the feet of the Sphinx, for thousands of years the enigmatic symbol of Egypt.
 The Great Sphinx, measuring 190 feet in length and 65 feet high, still stands as centurion over these magnificent royal tombs.
 This monumental landmark was carved out of a single piece of rock in the shape of a lion with a pharaoh’s head.